-Cold and flu season is in full effect and it seems like everyone I know (myself included) is complaining of the same symptoms: sore throat, sinus congestion, runny nose, headache, sneezing and coughing.
+Cold and flu season is in full effect, and everyone is experiencing the same symptoms: sore throat, sinus congestion, runny nose, headache, sneezing and coughing.
 What many people fail to realize is that all of these symptoms come from the same source: sinus irritation, swelling and drainage.
-There is also a simple solution that can relieve all of these symptoms: an easy DIY Sinus Rinse Recipe.
+There is one way to receive relief from these symptoms: a saline sinus rinse

 A saline sinus rinse is a form of nasal irrigation that uses a saline solution and a squeeze bottle to flush out the nose and sinus cavity.
 The rinse flushes out mucus and infection, removes nasal irritants, and inhibits bacteria growth.

 It also restores moisture and reduces inflammation of the mucus membranes, which relieves many of the symptoms of sinus pain, even when drainage is not present.

 A sinus rinse is performed by mixing saline powder with distilled water in a bottle designed to squirt saline up one nostril of the nose.

 The solution goes up one side of the nose, into the sinus cavity, and drains out the opposite open nostril.

 Because of the liquid and mucus flushing out of the opposite nostril at will, it is best performed while leaning over a sink.

 The two most common brands of sinus rinse kits on the market are made by NeilMed and Ayr, but there are now several generic brands also available.
 These kits can be purchases in most pharmacies.
 They come with a bottle and several packets of powder to mix your own saline solution with distilled water.